The NSSTC Planetary Science group is part of the National Space Science and Technology Center at UAE University.

 The Center was established jointly by UAEU, the UAE Space Agency, and the UAE Telecommunications Regulatory Authority (ICT-Fund), motivated by UAEU’s desire to strengthen its role in and contribute to the needs of the nation in Space Science and Space Technology, and to become a Space Science and Technology hub for the region.
 NSSTC focuses on research and development, higher education, and community outreach.
 The Center's priorities are three-fold: excellence in Space Science, leadership in Space Technology, and providing innovative solutions to a broad spectrum of societal challenges.

-Currently nearing completion at UAEU is NSSTC’s Assembly, Integration, and Testing facility for satellites up to 250 kg, with the capability of building multiple satellites at a time.
-It will also support UAEU student CubeSat projects.
-The facility will include a cleanroom, thermal vacuum chamber, vibration system, and anechoic chamber.
-Once complete, this facility will also include a ground station and mission control.
-The Center's other facilities include Global Navigation Satellite System and In Space Resources Utilisation laboratories, and NSSTC's research staff also have access to UAEU's supercomputing cluster.
+Recently completed at UAEU is NSSTC’s Assembly, Integration, and Testing facility for satellites up to 250 kg, which will also support UAEU students' CubeSat projects with the capability of building multiple satellites at a time.
+The facility includes a cleanroom, thermal vacuum chamber, vibration system, anechoic chamber, ground station, and mission control room.
+The Center's other upcoming facilities include Global Navigation Satellite System and Propulsion laboratories, a Radio Array Observatory for Astronomy, Space Situational Awareness and multidisciplinary space science research, and NSSTC's research staff also have access to UAEU's High-Performance Computing cluster.

-Alongside planetary science, NSSTC has expertise in spacecraft communications and precision positioning, on-board real-time systems, space situational awareness, global navigation systems, space resource utilization, geospatial information systems, and Earth observation.
+NSSTC has expertise in spacecraft communications and precision positioning, on-board real-time systems, space situational awareness, global navigation systems, space resource utilization, Geospatial Information Systems, Earth Observation, and Planetary Science.